 His team affiliations in the past have included the New York Mets, U.S. Open Tennis Tournament and the Alvin Ailey Dance Company.
 Currently he has several consulting roles, including San Francisco State University, City College of San Francisco, and Skyline College.
 He is the team physician for the San Francisco Stingrays, as well as most of the local high schools in the area.
 Lastly, he consults for many amateur league sports teams in the area.

-Dr. Khan sees patients at both POA locations: Daly City and Foster City.
+Dr. Khan sees patients in Daly City.

 Sports medicine and arthroscopic surgery as a medical science are constantly evolving with sophisticated technology, progressive techniques, and exciting new frontiers.
 In a continuing effort to keep abreast of these new developments, Dr. Khan regularly attends national and international meetings, where he participates in workshops with colleagues and other specialists.
 This professional exchange of information ensures that his services are the most up-to-date.